ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 the core DAP protocol.
 The Author is not regarded as a trusted third party: It is incumbent on all protocol participants to verify the task configuration disseminated by the Author and opt-out if the parameters are deemed insufficient for privacy.
-In particular, adopters of this extensions should presume the Author is under the adversary's control.
+In particular, adopters of this extension should presume the Author is under the adversary's control.
 In fact, we expect in a real-world deployment that the Author may be implemented by one of the Aggregators or Collector.